Awareness

 Climbing ladder fuels

-Wood shingle A-frame with dense vegetation encroachment and combustible materials on all sides
+Wood shingle home with dense vegetation encroachment and combustible materials on all sides

-Wood shingle A-frame with dense vegetation encroachment and combustible materials on all sides
+Wood shingle home with dense vegetation encroachment and combustible materials on all sides

 Propane tank on a wooden platform surrounded by ivy and combustible vegetation